|

 shortest of the songs is I Could Not Keep Love Down, a

-setting from words from a translation of The Thousand Nights and
+setting of words from a translation of The Thousand Nights and

 One Night.
-It is suitable for soprano and just within the tenor voice
+It is suitable for soprano and is just within the tenor voice

 range.
-Compass is C3 to G4.
+Compass is C4 to G5.
 I could not keep love down.
 He rose and pinned my sleepy

-eyes awake are evocative words set to a dreamy harmony and
+eyes awake are evocative words set to a dreamlike harmony.

 The remaining two

-songs are settings from Walter De La Mare's poetry.
-The Vacant
+songs are settings from Walter De La Mare's collection of poetry from 1918 entitled Motley.